conda/constructor/CONSTRUCT.md

 `#` character, e.g. `readline-6.2-2.tar.bz2#0801e644bd0c1cd7f0923b56c52eb7f7`.

-`sort_by_name`:
+`install_in_dependency_order`:
 ----------------
-By default packages are sorted by install dependency order (unless the explicit list in `packages` is used.
-Python is always moved to the front of the packages to be installed.
-This option allows sorting by the package names instead.
+By default the conda packages included in the created installer are installed in alphabetical order, Python is always installed first for technical reasons.
+Using this option, the packages are installed in their dependency order (unless the explicit list in `packages` is used).

 `installer_filename`: